isomerpages/pmo-nccs/_singapores-climate-action/Mitigation Efforts/Industry.md

 **Low-Carbon Hydryogen**

 Given its potential as an alternative fuel and industrial feedstock, low-carbon hydrogen has emerged as a key potential decarbonisation pathway for Singapore.
 Although many low-carbon hydrogen technologies and supply chain are still nascent, Singapore is taking steps to prepare for hydrogen deployment.
-Click [here](https://www.mti.gov.sg/industries/hydrogen)to read more about our hydrogen strategy.
+Click [here](https://www.mti.gov.sg/industries/hydrogen) to read more about our hydrogen strategy.